sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-05_sadhana-idols-of-the-clan.md

 +++
-title = "sAdhana idols of thexa0clan"
+title = "sAdhana idols of the clan"

 +++
 A number of idols have been routinely used by my family in various